- Who is Save SF Bike?

 Save SF Bike stood up and saved your right to vote when the 2015 SFBC Board of Directors attempted to abolish member voting rights through a flawed referendum.

 Results of member votes on board elections disclosed

-Formerly the vote totals for each board candidate were kept secret, but vote totals were revealed in the 2015 and 2016 elections.
+Formerly the vote totals for each board candidate were kept secret, but vote totals were revealed for 2016 and 2017 elections.

 Board meeting minutes posted on the website